Thermometry by correlated dephasing of impurities in a 1D Fermi gas: Introduction

 \section{Introduction}

 The last decades have seen impressive developments in experimental techniques for ultracold atomic gases.
-It is now possible to tune the geometry and dimensionality of the system, the nature and strength of interparticle interactions, and even the exchange statistics of the constituent particles, enabling exploration of a wide range of fascinating physical phenomena~\cite{Bloch2008rmp,Guan2013,blochquantum2012,mistakidis_cold_2022}.
+It is now possible to tune the geometry and dimensionality of the system, the nature and strength of interparticle interactions, and even the exchange statistics of the constituent particles, enabling exploration of a wide range of fascinating physical phenomena~\cite{Bloch2008rmp, Guan2013,blochquantum2012,mistakidis_cold_2022}.
 A particularly promising development in this regard is the creation of homogeneous ultracold gases~\cite{gaunt_bose-einstein_2013, schmidutz_quantum_2014, navon2015critical, mukherjee_homogeneous_2017, hueck_two-dimensional_2018, mukherjee_spectral_2019, yan_boiling_2019}: these are especially useful for the quantum simulation of condensed-matter and high-energy physics models, for which translation invariance is crucial.
 However, measuring the temperature of these systems is challenging.
 Standard methods like time-of-flight measurements completely obliterate the system, do not give access to spatially resolved temperature information, and may suffer from a loss of precision at ultra-low temperatures~\cite{Onofrio_2016}.
+Other techniques such as thermometry based on density fluctuations, although being non-destructive, may also yield low precision at ultra-low temperatures~\cite{muller2010local, zhou2011universal, hartke2020doublon}.

 An interesting alternative is to work with ultracold atomic mixtures comprising more than one species of atom~\cite{sowinski_one-dimensional2019,recati_coherently_2022}.
 If the density of one species is much lower than the others, they may be considered as impurities embedded in a fluid of majority atoms.
 Such impurities a exhibit range of interesting behaviour straddling the interface between open quantum systems and condensed-matter physics.
 For example, mobile impurities form polarons in bosonic \cite{yegovtsev_effective_2023, skou_non-equilibrium_2021} and fermionic \cite{Massignan2014, ness_observation_2020} environments, while a static impurity exhibits universal dynamics manifesting the Anderson orthogonality catastrophe~\cite{anderson_infrared_1967, goold_orthogonality_2011, knap_time-dependent_2012,cetina_ultrafast_2016,schmidt_universal_2018}.
 By measuring static and dynamic properties of the impurities, numerous experiments have been able to accurately infer the temperature of the host gas~\cite{Regal2005,Spiegelhalder2009,Nascimbene2010,McKay2010,Olf2015,Hohmann2016,Lous2017,adam_coherent_2022}.
 This opens up the tantalising prospect of exploiting the quantum mechanical behaviour of ultracold impurities for improved thermometry, in a way that is also local and minimally destructive, in principle.